Propaganda in the Republic of China: Propaganda campaigns abroad

 According to a 1979 report by the United States Senate Foreign Relations Committee, the Taiwan government operated one of the two most active anti-dissident networks within the United States, including large-scale propaganda campaigns implemented through front organizations, among other espionage activities.

 Media

 Radio

 Established in 1928, The Nationalist Government Radio Station was a major mechanism for disseminating ROC propaganda messages.
+The ROC also established a program to place listening stations in rural counties where radio monitors would listen to news and propaganda broadcasts to transcribe items for printing in local newspapers and posting on public walls or blackboards.